 |Szczecin Goleniow Airport||Airport||www.airport.com.pl|

-If you have a website that is an official one linked to this town, or you administer a local community or an important trade site please contact us here at Szczecin Travel and Tourist Guide as we may be interested in including it.
+If you have a website that is an official one linked to this town, or you administer a local community or an important trade site please contact us here at Szczecin Travel Guide as we may be interested in including it.

 The project is co-financed by the European Regional Development Fund under the Integrated Operational Programme for Regional Development.